ryabv/message-board/README.md

 ## How to run

+1. Run `npm run install:all`;
-Run command `npm start` in project folder, it will automatically start backend and frontend.
+2. Run command `npm start` in project folder, it will automatically start backend and frontend.

 If you have some troubles with starting backend, you should use node with version from `.nvmrc`.
 1. If you don't have `nvm` run `npm i nvm -g`;